Spezi

-Spezi ([ˈʃpeːtsi]) is the brand name for a soft drink owned by Brauhaus Riegele in Augsburg, Germany.
-Spezi is a genericized trademark and the name is used as a generic term for a mixture of cola and orange soda in most German speaking countries.
+Spezi ([ˈʃpeːtsi]) is the brand name for a soft drink first produced by Brauhaus Riegele in Augsburg, Germany.
+Spezi is a genericized trademark and the name is used as a generic term for a mixture of cola and orange soda in German-speaking countries.

+History

 When the brand was registered in 1956, Riegele at first sold beer under the trademark.
-Since the 1970s, Spezi has been produced and bottled by different local breweries under a franchising agreement.
-The first Original Spezi Cola Orange TV commercial aired in 1989.
+However, in 1965, Riegele brought out the special mixture of cola and orange soda KM (for Kola-Misch, translated Cola-Mix in German).
+Since 1977, Spezi has been produced and bottled by different local breweries under a franchising agreement.
+The first TV commercial for Spezi aired in 1989.

+Paulaner also sells Spezi, based on an agreement with Riegele from 1974 that a German court declared still valid in 2022.
+The same product is available in the United States under the name Paulaner Sunset since 2024.

-Most large beverage manufacturers sell similar products, though mostly in Germany, Austria and Switzerland.
-Examples are Schwip Schwap by PepsiCo or Mezzo Mix by the Coca-Cola Company though most grocery store chains sell generic brand versions of the drink as well, usually called "Cola-Mix".
+In 2018, Almdudler acquired the rights to the Spezi brand in Austria.
+PepsiCo also sells a mixture of cola and orange soda in Germany, Austria and Switzerland called Schwip Schwap and The Coca-Cola Company has also been producing a mixture of cola and orange soda in Germany since 1973 called Mezzo Mix.
+Mezzo Mix is also sold under other names in Spain, Belgium, Sweden and the United Kingdom.
+Most grocery store chains sell generic brand versions of the drink, usually called Cola-Mix.

+Ingredients

 Spezi contains water, glucose-fructose syrup, sugar, orange juice concentrate (2.3%), lemon juice from lemon juice concentrate (0.8%), carbon dioxide, caramel color, phosphoric acid and citric acid, natural flavoring, caffeine, citrus extract, locust bean gum (stabilizer).
 There are also different versions, including a sugar-free one.